SonderMindOrg/sober_swag/docs/reporting.md

   This can only serialize the ruby value `nil`.
 - `SoberSwag::Reporting::Output.number`, returns a `SoberSwag::Reporting::Output::Number`.
   This type serializes out numbers in JSON.
-  It can serialize out most ruby numeric types.
+  It can serialize out most ruby numeric types, including `Integer` and `Float`.
 - `SoberSwag::Reporting::Output.text`, which returns a `SoberSwag::Reporting::Output::Text`.
   This serializes out a string type in the JSON.
   It can serialize out ruby strings.